Unboxed-Software/solana-course/content/solana-nft.md

 ## Withdraw candy machine rent

 Once a candy machine is fully minted, the data stored in the candy machine account is no longer relevant.
-At that point, the account can be close and the rent for the account recovered using the `withdraw` command.
+At that point, the account can be closed and the rent for the account recovered using the `withdraw` command.
 The `withdraw` command must be executed with the keypair that created the Candy Machine.

 # Demo